peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 - [redux-mock-store]()
 - [Enzyme](https://airbnb.io/enzyme/) -->

-### What not to test
+### Testing the atoms
 I see a lot of Redux apps where components, action creators, reducers, and selectors are tested separately.
 It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).
-But there’s a problem with this method.
+But there problems with this method.

 ![Files]({{ site.baseurl }}/images/unit-tests.jpg)

-Creating unit tests for these elements doesn’t guarantee that they will cooperate as a system.
+Firstly, creating unit tests for these elements doesn’t guarantee that they will work as a system.
 For example, a unit test for an [async action creator](https://redux.js.org/recipes/writing-tests#async-action-creators) asserts that a particular action is dispatched but doesn’t ensure that a reducer is configured to handle it.
-Similarily, a unit test for a [reducer](https://redux.js.org/recipes/writing-tests#reducers) asserts that a new state is returned for a given action but doesn’t ensure that the UI is updated to reflect the new state.
+Similarily, a unit test for a [reducer](https://redux.js.org/recipes/writing-tests#reducers) asserts that a new state is returned for a given action but doesn’t ensure that the component UI is updated to reflect the new state.

-Most of these tests require you to mock other parts of the system, meaning you lose some confidence in the integration between what you’re testing and the dependency being mocked.
-To be confident that your components, action creators, reducers, and selectors will _work_ together, you need to _test_ them together using an integration test.
+Secondly, most of these tests require you to mock some other part of the system, meaning you lose confidence in the integration between what you’re testing and the dependency being mocked.
+For example, the redux docs recommend using [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store) to test async action creators.

-Unit tests make sense if you intend to package your code and publish it to npm, but for testing application behavior, integration tests are more likely to catch problems.

-### What to test
+This is an example of testing the _atoms_ in your application.
+Knowing that these modules are working in isolation is fine but if you want to feel confident that they will work as a system you should be testing the _molecules_.

+### Testing the molecules

-Action creators, reducers, and selectors are like _atoms_ that when combined form a connected component _molecule_.
+Action creators, reducers, and selectors are like _atoms_ that when combined with a component form a _molecule_.

 Instead of writing a unit test for every _atom_ in your application, zoom out a bit and write some integration tests for the _molecules_.

+This means testing your components from UI event to UI update.

-By testing a molecule you’re also testing its atoms, but more importantly, you’re ensuring that those atoms work together.
+By testing a molecule you’re indirectly testing its atoms, but more importantly, you’re ensuring that the atoms work together.

 It’s best to think of a component as a black box and test its behavior from the outside using the UI.
 The component under test might be made up of many smaller components as well as dependencies (reducers, action creators, etc.) but with the help of a code coverage tool, you can ensure that the code in these elements is covered by your tests.

-### Snapshot tests
+Unit tests make sense if you intend to package your code and publish it to npm, but for testing application behavior, integration tests are more likely to catch problems.

+### Fishing with a giant net

-Snapshot tests are useful whenever you want to make sure your UI does not change unexpectedly.
+According to the Jest documentation, snapshot tests are useful whenever you want to make sure your UI does not change unexpectedly.

 Let’s say you have a simple button component